castle-engine/castle-engine/tools/internal/x3d-nodes-to-pascal/README.txt

-The components/ subdirectory contains X3D nodes specification in a simple text format (more-or-less pasted from X3D specifications).
+The nodes-specification/ subdirectory contains X3D nodes description in a simple text format (similar to what is used in X3D specifications).

-They are parsed by the x3d-nodes-to-pascal program, that can generate node "helper" methods, placed in the ../auto_generated_node_helpers/ directory, or the templates (useful to automatically generate parts of the X3DNodes unit).
+This is an input to the x3d-nodes-to-pascal program.

+x3d-nodes-to-pascal

+1. Generates some helper methods and properties, and places them in the ../../../src/x3d/auto_generated_node_helpers/ directory.
+   These files are never edited manually.
+   So you can rerun x3d-nodes-to-pascal as often as you want.
+   Like this:

+   cd code/
+   ./x3d-nodes-to-pascal_compile.sh
+   ./x3d-nodes-to-pascal_run.sh

+2. x3d-nodes-to-pascal can also generate "starting templates" to define an Object Pascal class that defines given X3D node.
+   These "starting templates" were used when creating the X3DNodes unit, but they require manual adjustment, and we try to limit their usage in the future.

 ------------------------------------------------------------------------------
-Historical notes how the initial files in components/ were created:
+Historical notes how the initial files in nodes-specification/ were created:

 - Originally, this was created by hand, simply pasting from X3D specification.